PaloAltoNetworks/iron-skillet/tools/README.md

 # Using the tools

+The python tools can be broken into two categories:

+* end user tools
+    + create_loadable_configs.py: variable substitutions for xml/set to create
+    loadable output files archied in `loadable_configs`
+* template administrator tools
+    + build_full_templates.py: merge xml snippets into a full template file
+    + create_set_spreadsheet.py: read the panorama and panos set commands .conf file and output a formula-based Excel file

+The first section will focus on the user tools.

 ### First Time Use and Python Set Up

-The tools require python3.5 or later to be running in a virtual environment.
+The tools require python3.5 or later to be running in a virtual environment with required packages installed.

 The steps below are for a standard python virtual environment setup.
 Python3.6 is used in the example.
 Python3.5 or python3.7 may also be used.